Raghav-Guru/Kerberos-Workshop/README.md

 # KERBEROS WORKSHOP

-In this workshop we will configure and understand kerberos authentication and we use it in our Hadoop environment.
-For this workshop please configure 2 HDP clusters in Squadron.
-We will use Ambari servers of both the clusters as KDC server and one of the node as KDC client.
+In this workshop we will configure and understand kerberos authentication to use with Hadoop environment.
+For this workshop configure 2 HDP clusters in Squadron.
+We will use Ambari servers of both the clusters as KDC and one of the node as KDC client.

  - [LAB 1](#lab-1)